exadg/exadg/README.md

 Finite-element-based Navier-Stokes solvers
 ==========================================

-This is a collection of solvers for the Navier-Stokes equations based on high-order discontinuous and continuous finite element method.
+This project provides efficient solvers for the Navier-Stokes equations based on high-order discontinuous Galerkin finite element methods.
+By the use of efficient solution algorithms as well as solvers and preconditioners based on the matrix-free paradigm, this project aims at offering next generation's fluid solvers exploiting modern computer hardware and being prepared for the massively parallel era.

 ## Installation of software